 The content creation stage plays a pivotal role in shaping the branding and marketing of your website or web application.
 It serves as a platform to define the purpose and objectives of your online presence through impactful and persuasive writing.

 The development is a stage where the website is built while maintaining the essence of the website's purpose.
 All the graphic elements are taken into consideration and are used to generate a functional website.

 The process begins with first developing the home page, followed by the interior pages.
 The main focus is given to the navigational structure of the site.

 Content Management System, interactive contact us forms, and shopping carts are made functional in this development step.
 The web design & development company suggests changes that are done after consideration.

-Do you know that a successful website needs an understanding of front-end web development and backend development?
+Do you know that a successful website needs an understanding of front-end website development and back-end development?
 This means valid HTML/CSS codes are compiled as per the web standards to enhance the functionality for a larger audience.